DanielY1783/te_ml/README.md

 #### Note
 *results/2018_06_21_chromehmm_te folder*
-is ignored due to large file sizes but is on the Vanderbilt accre cluster at */dors/capra_lab/users/yand1/te_ml/results/2018_06_21_chromehmm_te*
+is ignored due to large size of file within the folder, but is on the Vanderbilt accre cluster at */dors/capra_lab/users/yand1/te_ml/results/2018_06_21_chromehmm_te*